ioBroker/adapter-core/README.md

 Use standardized exit codes if your adapter needs to terminate.

+### `commonTools`

+A collection of various utility methods and modules from JS-Controller.
+Prefer this over trying to find `lib/tools.js` and similar internal modules from the controller yourself!

+Currently, the following **methods** are available:

+-   `commonTools.pattern2RegEx` - Converts a pattern to match object IDs into a RegEx string that can be used in `new RegExp(...)`

+And the following **modules** are exposed:

+-   `commonTools.password` - Previously exposed as `lib/password.js` in JS-Controller.
+-   `commonTools.letsEncrypt` - Previously exposed as `lib/letsencrypt.js` in JS-Controller.
+Note that `letsEncrypt` has a capital `E`!
+-   `commonTools.session` - Previously exposed as `lib/session.js` in JS-Controller.
+-   `commonTools.zipFiles` - Previously exposed as `lib/zipFiles.js` in JS-Controller.

 ## Automatic backup of data files

 ioBroker has the ability to include files written by adapters in its backups.
 To enable that, you need to add the following to `io-package.json`: